COVID-19 housing and homelessness update

-We have made provisions for anyone who is homeless and needs to self-isolate including anyone who presents at COVID-19 Assessment Centres.
-View our referral process (PDF).
+Our isolation program is available to anyone who is homeless and needs to self-isolate, including anyone who presents at a hospital or COVID-19 Assessment Centre.
+Access our referral process.

 View our handouts and resources section for printed material to support your program or building.

 Hours are being offered from 9 a.m. to 9 p.m.
 Monday to Friday and 11 a.m. to 3 p.m. on the weekend.
 Call 1-877-848-8481.